ratulb/mojo_programming/docs/index.md

 🟢 [ Merge Sorted Array In Place](merge_shorted_arr_in_place.md) ➔ A has extra space to hold B. Merge B into A as one sorted array.

 🟢 [ Container With Most Water](water_container_max_area.md) ➔ Given an array of line heights, find the two lines that form the container holding the most water.
+🟢 [ Count 1s](num_ones.md) ➔ Count the number of set bits (Hamming weight) in the binary representation of a positive integer n.